 Mistakes To Avoid On Your First Sale

-If you’re considering selling your first home purchase, there are a lot of possible challenges you can end up facing.
+If you’re considering selling your home, there are a lot of possible challenges you can end up facing.
 Having the right agent can ensure you’re able to get through these challenges.
 Let’s review some mistakes you want to avoid making.

 This may be one of the biggest mistakes you will want to avoid.
 Pricing a property is a science of it’s own.
 There are a lot small details that ultimately lead to the value of a home.
 There are a lot of sites with estimates on the internet, do not put too much stock in them.
 The technology used on online sites to determine property values are simply not accurate.

 Zillow even states that their numbers can be inaccurate up to a whopping 20%.
 Without a background as a real estate professional, it’s virtually impossible for a consumer to be able to know the proper components needed to price a home.

 What you WANT it to be worth is not necessarily what the market says it should sell for.
 If you’re a first time seller, you may want to sell your home for as much as you can squeeze out of it.
 Careful, though, this can lead to unrealistic expectations and ultimately lead to an overpriced home that never sells.

 Don’t make the mistake of assuming you know what a home’s value should be.
 Instead, partner with a real estate agent that truly is working for your best interest and let them provide you the tools to support home values.
 This way you can price your home appropriately, sell it for top dollar and avoid becoming a stale listing.

 2. Refusing To Negotiate

 If you go into a sale refusing to make negotiations, hard-set on what you want without exception, you’re more than likely going to cause a lot of grief and stress for yourself during the sales process.
 When you’re looking to sell a home, you have to have an open mind about negotiations.
 They are a common practice within the industry, with buyers wanting to spend less and sellers wanting to net more.